Katie Fallon

 Kathleen "Katie" Fallon (born October 25, 1976) is an American non-fiction author and essayist.
 Her essays have appeared in numerous literary journals, both electronic and print, and received several accolades.
 In 2011, she published her first book, Cerulean Blues: A Personal Search for a Vanishing Songbird.
 She currently resides in Cheat Neck, WV with her husband Jesse, where she teaches creative writing at nearby West Virginia University.
 Much of Fallon's writing is grounded in naturalism and conservation efforts, especially concerning raptors and other birds.

 Personal life

 Fallon was born in Wilkes-Barre, Pennsylvania and grew up in Dallas, Pennsylvania.
 Both her parents were public school teachers.
 Her family has a long coal-mining heritage in both Pennsylvania and West Virginia.
 Fallon founded the Avian Conservation Center of Appalachia, Inc., a nonprofit organization dedicated to conserving wild birds through scientific research, public outreach, rescue and rehabilitation.
-She and her veterinarian husband live with their two daughters, Laurel and Cora.
+She and her veterinarian husband live with their three children.